The Horla: Background

 While the canonical version of the text is the 1887 novella, two earlier versions of the text demonstrate Maupassant's development of the central premise.
 Lettre d'un fou, translated into English as "Letter of a Madman", was published in the 17th February 1885 edition of Gil Blas, under the pseudonym 'Maufrigneuse'.
 In the short story, the narrator writes a letter to a doctor describing his disillusionment with the world and his newfound ability to perceive a parallel invisible world.
 A later version of the text, also entitled Le Horla, was published in the 26 October 1886 edition of the newspaper Gil Blas.
 This version also sees the narrator impart his account to a group of doctors; this psychiatric context was dismissed from the final version of the text, which is written in the form of a journal.

 Another possible prototype for "The Horla" is Maupassant's short story "Lui?", translated into English as "Him?" and published in the 3rd July 1883 edition of Gil Blas.

 In the story, the narrator begins to see a figure who appears only when he is alone, and is only referred to as "He" or "Him".
 This figure inspires such terror in the protagonist that he is forced into marriage in order to resist being alone.
 These themes of alienation and a fear of solitude reoccur in "The Horla".

 It is likely that Maupassant was inspired by his own interest in hypnosis and psychiatry in writing the short story, having frequently attended the lectures of noted neurologist Dr Jean-Martin Charcot.
-The 1880s in France were a time of great public interest in hypnotism, being used as it was both as a cure of illness and as an anaesthetic.
-While now dismissed as pseudoscientific, at the time the discipline was at the forefront of much medical experimentation.
-Simultaneously, however, hypnotism was the subject of much examples of theatre and showmanship, with many attending to witness outlandish and bizarre spectacles.
+The 1880s in France were a time of great public interest in hypnotism, being promoted boldly for many claimed benefits including treatment of illness and as an anaesthetic.
+Hypnosis is now regarded by mainstream medicine and science as useful, but in a much narrower sense than in the 1800s.
+During Maupassants’s life, however, hypnotism was also the subject of much examples of theatre and showmanship, with many attending to witness outlandish and bizarre spectacles.
 This contrast in the popular perception of hypnotism between the scientific and the supernatural manifests, it has been argued, within "The Horla".